 - A statement of important contacts developed with other institutions and/or individuals and how these contacts assisted with the overall success of the program and will be maintained beyond the PDP; and

-- A statement of benefits to accrue to the University, the Faculty/Cost Centre and the staff member.
+- A statement of benefits to accrue to the University, the Cost Centre and the staff member.

-12.4 The Executive Dean/CCM comments on the report and forwards a copy of the report and their comments to the Director, Human Resources.
+12.4 The PPR Supervisor/CCM comments on the report and forwards a copy of the report and their comments to Human Resources (email@example.com).

-12.5 To optimise and encourage the sharing of learning, PDP participants are required to make a presentation about the implementation and outcomes of their PDP to at least one relevant University community, for example, a Faculty meeting.
+12.5 To optimise and encourage the sharing of learning, PDP participants are required to make a presentation about the implementation and outcomes of their PDP to at least one relevant University community within three months of their return from PDP.

 12.6 Human Resources reconciles the written report with the approved program.

-12.7 A report may be deemed to be unsatisfactory by the Executive Dean/CCM or Director, Human Resources or the PDP Committee if the report is deemed to be of poor quality and/or lacks sufficient detail and/or the approved Program was not implemented and/or outcomes of the PDP were not achieved.
+12.7 A report may be deemed to be unsatisfactory by the Cost Centre Manager or the PDP Committee if the report is deemed to be of poor quality and/or lacks sufficient detail and/or the approved Program was not implemented and/or outcomes of the PDP were not achieved.

 12.8 Where a report is deemed to be of poor quality, the staff member will be advised in writing and can be asked to re-write the report within ten working days.
 An unsatisfactory report can result in the staff member being precluded from applying for PDP at USC in the future.

 13. Further development through PPR